ZenUml/core/README.md

+> Note: This repository has been renamed to `core` from `vue-sequence`.
+This is repository contains the core renderer and other core functionalities including export images.

 # Development

 ## TODOs
-- [ ] Rename this repository to 'core' and rename the package to @zenuml/core
+- [x] Rename this repository to 'core'
+- [ ] and rename the package to @zenuml/core

 ````
 yarn install